lbonanomi/notes/ghe/index.md

 * A token with no permissions can clone repositories, but there is no such animal as a "read-only user"

+#### Notifications

+* *Organizations are users*, and can be disabled.
+If an organization *is* disabled, it *cannot* send notifications; usually manifested as issues with PR comments not being emailed to watchers.

 #### Pull Requests

 * Pull Requests can only be assigned to collaborators.